StephenGlasby/StephenGlasby.github.io/index.md

 linear groups.
 A good portion of Stephen's research in Computational Group Theory involves designing and analysing algorithms.
 The analysis can use techniques from Graph Theory, Number Theory, and Combinatorics.
-He is is Research Fellow at the University of Western Australia and he enjoys working jointly with other mathematicians on a variety of different problem.
+He is a Research Fellow at the University of Western Australia and he enjoys working jointly with other mathematicians on a variety of different problem.

 <!--
 Stephen Glasby is Research Fellow at the University of Western